How to Sell a Gun in South Carolina?

 Selling a firearm can be a complicated process in general, which is why it is recommenced that those looking to sell in South Carolina be informed of state and federal regulations surrounding firearms.
 Though the state of South Carolina has some restrictions surrounding firearms sales, laws are relatively lenient when compared to some other more strict states.
-However, buyers and sellers must adhere to regulations in place when selling a gun to ensure laws are not broken during the transaction.
-To help inform South Carolinians, CashMyGuns has put together a helpful guide to navigate some of the regulations in place.

 Anyone purchasing a firearm from a licensed firearms dealer must complete a Bureau of Alcohol, Tobacco & Firearms form 4473 (firearms transaction form).
 This form will be maintained by the dealer.
 A firearms purchaser must, under the permanent provisions of the Federal Brady Law, also undergo a National Instant Criminal Background Check System check, which will be performed by the firearms dealer.